chiefrydbeck/PacbioAutoScript/README.md

 An md5sums.txt file is created in Project\_$refLastNameCust\_$sampleType\_$(date +%Y-%m-%d)
-.htaccess is also created with "require user $refLastNameCust_lower-$sampleType" Password for user is added to the password database at norstore
+.htaccess is also created with "require user $refLastNameCust_lower-$sampleType" Password for user is added to the password database at norstore The password is written to a file starting with dron_ so that it can be included in the delivery email to the user.

 ##########################################Remember
 # Implement the choice between fastq and raw data